[The fluorescent tube hummed, buzzed as if it was late on rent.]

-one, two, three,…, seventeen.
+one, two, three,…six, six, seven, eight, …, ten, … ,seventeen.
 B counted between the flickers.

 Page sixty-three again.
 Vereinbarung.
 The cursor has stopped moving twenty minutes ago.

-Then page sixty-seven.
 Ausführungsbestimmungen became “executive provisions”.
 Then “executive decisions”, then just “decisions”.
 B deleted the line and move on.

-The couple across the hall had drawn their curtains halfway — In their 30s, no kids, with a pair of Dalmatians.
-The woman was pressed against the wall beside the industrial windows, her blouse half-done.
-Afternoon light caught the curve of the exposed skin, her head tilted back against the bricks.
-Every other afternoon was often their time.
 Sometimes, B wondered if they were doing it on purpose.
 He looked away, then back.
 The man’s hands braced the wall on either side of her, his face buried in her neck.
-The woman’s face turned towards the window — her mouthing a silent aperture suspended within the glass pane.
+The woman’s face turned towards the window, mouthing a silent aperture suspended within the glass pane.
 The dimmed light caught the sweat on her collarbone, turned it into gold.

 B touched his tongue to the roof of his mouth.
 The chalky residue was now gone.
 He'd need another half soon.